iluwatar/java-design-patterns/README.md

 ##Factory Method
 Intent: Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+##Prototype
+Intent: Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.